rasbt/LLMs-from-scratch/setup/01_optional-python-setup-preferences/native-uv.md

 <img src="https://sebastianraschka.com/images/LLMs-from-scratch-images/setup/uv-setup/uv-add.png?1" width="700" height="auto" alt="Uv install">

 Note that the `uv add` command above will create a separate virtual environment via the `.venv` subfolder.
+(In case you want to delete your virtual environment to start from scratch, you can simply delete the `.venv` folder.)

 You can install new packages, that are not specified in the `pyproject.toml` via `uv add`, for example: